gesellkammer/maelzel/README.rst

 =======

 **maelzel** is a framework for computer music in python.
-It provides datatypes to define notes, chords, sequences, lines, voices, scores, etc.
+It provides datatypes to define notes, chords, sequences, lines, voices and entire scores.
-These objects can be combined with soundfiles and samples, rendered as notation and synthesized in realtime.
+These objects can be combined with soundfiles and samples, rendered as notation and recorded or synthesized in realtime.

 It provides functionality for composition, music notation, sound analysis and synthesis, feature extraction, transcription and machine learning